msg43/Knowledge_Chipper/README.md

 ### Configuration Files

-The Knowledge Chipper uses a flexible configuration system with multiple layers:
+Skip the Podcast Desktop uses a flexible configuration system with multiple layers:

 1. **Default Configuration** (`config_default.toml`)
    - System defaults (do not modify)